Skip to main content

 In Fortran, except rsqrt, all the functions have the same names as the corresponding Fortran intrinsic functions, so interface blocks are not necessary.
 Since rsqrt is not a Fortran intrinsic function, you need to include the file mass.include in the calling program to provide the appropriate interface block.

-In C/C++, to provide the prototypes for all the scalar MASS functions except dnint, you need to include the file math.h in the calling program.
-To provide a prototype for dnint (which accepts a pointer to a double argument), include the file mass.h in the calling program.
+In C/C++, to provide the prototypes for all the scalar MASS functions, include the files math.h and mass.h in the calling program.

 Also note that when called from C/C++ code, the functions in libmass.a will not set the global variable errno to indicate range, domain, or loss of precision errors.
 For instance, with libm.a sqrt(-1) will return the value NaN (not a number) and will set errno to 33 (EDOM -- domain error); with libmass.a sqrt(-1) simply returns NaN but does not set errno.